Akuli/math-tutorial/explanations.rst

 ~~~~~~~~~~~~~~~~

 The derivative chapter contains :ref:`a bunch of rules <derivative-rules>`
 with no explainations or proofs about how they work.
-We also used this
-definition of derivative:

-.. math:: f'(x) = \frac{f(x+dx)-f(x)}{dx}

-The warning in the beginning of the derivative chapter is all about this.
-Some
-mathematicians (most?) don't like this at all because `dx` is a "small number"
-and it isn't really clear how it behaves in different situations.
-Here's a
-better definition:

-.. math:: f'(x) = \lim_{h \to 0} \frac{f(x+h)-f(x)}{h}

-We just replaced `dx` with `h`.
-We also added a `\lim` which means we take the
-*limit* as `h` approaches `0`.
-It's just like our `dx` thing but more explicit
-and also better-defined in some corner cases.
-I won't go through the official
-definition of a limit because most of the time limits are easy to calculate
-without it.

-These proofs are ordered so that they don't use any derivative rules that
+These proofs are ordered
+so that they don't use any derivative rules that haven't been proved before
-haven't been proved before them.
+them.

 .. asymptote::
    :align: right